eslint/eslint-release/README.md

 Please note that while this project is shared freely, it is not intended to be a general-purpose utility.
 The functionality is highly specific to how ESLint projects handle releases and the project will remain very focused on this use case.

-**Warning:** There are minimal tests for this project.
+**Warning:** There are minimal tests for this project and the API is rapidly changing.
 Use at your own risk.

 ## Installation